kortschak/git_workshop/notes/git.md

 ## Set-up

-Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
+Now that you have git on your system, you’ll want to do a few things to customize your git environment.
 You should have to do these things only once; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.